 Step 7: Click “OK.”.
 This returns 0.84134474 in the cell you clicked in Step 1, which is the probability of getting under 600 ppm.

-Calculate Normal Distribution Probability in Excel of More than 600 ppm
+Calculate Normal Distribution Probability in Excel: More than

-Step 8: Subtract your answer from Step 7 from 1:
+Step 8: Subtract your answer from Step 7 (above) from 1:

 Step 9: Repeat Steps 1 through 8 for the second value, which for this example is 400.
 The probability is 0.15865526.